vpineda7/flask-restful-with-marshmallow/README.md

 ﻿## flask-restful-with-marshmallow
 - [marshmallow docs](https://marshmallow.readthedocs.io/en/latest/index.html)
-marshmallow surpport load and dump method to switch between python data and http request data.
+marshmallow is an ORM/ODM/framework-agnostic library for converting complex datatypes, such as objects, to and from native Python datatypes.
 - [marshmallow require=True misunderstand](https://github.com/marshmallow-code/marshmallow/issues/736)
 when set `require=True`, Schema().load() will store error messages in error section
 - [flask-restful](https://flask-restful.readthedocs.io/en/latest/index.html)
 flask-restful provide a easy way to build restful api for us

-### marshmallow
+### MARSHMALLOW TIPS
 #### dump vs dumps
-- `dump` return dict
+- `dump` from dict/object to dict
-- `dumps` return json string
+- `dumps` from dict/object to json string

+#### load vs loads
+- `load` from dict to object
+- `loads` from json string to object

 #### filtering output
 `Schema(only=("name","age"))`, when we pass `only` args, we can specify which filed we want to output